Spurious local minima in nonconvex sum-of-squares optimization

 \subsection{Overview of main results}

-In this work, we first consider \emph{varieties of minimal degree}, which are the irreducible, non-degenerate and totally real varieties $X\subseteq \bbP^n$ satisfying any (and thus all) of the following equivalent defining properties. \begin{itemize} \item Having the minimal possible degree $\deg(X)=\codim(X)+1$~\cite{eisenbud1987varieties}. \item Having the minimal possible Pythagoras numbers $\Pythagoras(X)=\dim(X)+1$~\cite{blekherman2019low,blekherman2021sums}. \item Having $\Sigma_X =\rmP_X$ where $\rmP_X$ denotes the set of quadratic forms that are nonnegative on $X(\bbR)$~\cite{blekherman2016sums}. \end{itemize} Our first result extends the theorem in~\cite{legat2023low} and shows that rational normal curves are the only interesting case of varieties of minimal degree with no spurious second-order stationary points.
+In this work, we focus on (irreducible and non-degenerate) projective varieties $X\subseteq \bbP^n$ that are \emph{totally real}, i.e., the set of real points \(X(\bbR)\) is Zariski dense in \(X\).
+We first consider \emph{varieties of minimal degree}, which are the totally real projective varieties satisfying any (and thus all) of the following equivalent defining properties. \begin{itemize} \item Having the minimal possible degree $\deg(X)=\codim(X)+1$~\cite{eisenbud1987varieties}. \item Having the minimal possible Pythagoras numbers $\Pythagoras(X)=\dim(X)+1$~\cite{blekherman2019low,blekherman2021sums}. \item Having $\Sigma_X =\rmP_X$ where $\rmP_X$ denotes the set of quadratic forms that are nonnegative on $X(\bbR)$~\cite{blekherman2016sums}. \end{itemize} Our first result extends the theorem in~\cite{legat2023low} and shows that rational normal curves are the only interesting case of varieties of minimal degree with no spurious second-order stationary points.

 \begin{theorem} If $X\subseteq \bbP^n$ is a smooth variety of minimal degree, then there are no spurious second-order stationary points for the nonconvex formulation~\eqref{eq:SOSMinimizationProblem} of rank $k=\dim(X)+1$ if and only if \(\dim(X)\in\{1,n-1,n\}\). \end{theorem}